oliver-ni/discord-ext-menus-views/README.md

 A simple layer over [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) using the new `discord.ui` components in [discord.py](https://github.com/Rapptz/discord.py) v2.0.

+For those who do not want to rewrite their code to use the new framework, this library makes it easy to switch to views by changing just a couple of lines of code.

 ## Installing

 Make sure you are using [discord.py](https://github.com/Rapptz/discord.py) v2.0 or above, probably from the master branch.
 Install this library from git: